 Thomas Vogl is an OII DPhil student.
 His thesis will examine how digital technologies are changing organizational memory in the public sector, specifically looking at child protection services in Canada and the UK.

-Digital government; organizational memory; public administration reform; technology-in-practice; organizational studies; public policy; evidence-based decision-making; service system integration; public service delivery; program evaluation; policy analysis; street-level bureaucracy; data science; and technology implementation.
+Digital government; organizational memory; public administration reform; organizational studies; information systems, technology-in-practice; public policy; evidence-based decision-making; service system integration; public service delivery; program evaluation; policy analysis; street-level bureaucracy; data science; and technology implementation.

 Positions held at the OII